 The section along the Grand Canal Main Line in Kildare is at the planning stage with Kildare County Council.
-This will join the section from Lock 12, Lucan Bridge into Dublin.
+This will join the section from Dublin to Lock 12, Lucan Bridge.

 Great progress has occurred on the Offaly Greenway in recent months, along the Grand Canal, with the section from Edenderry to Pullough complete.
 Money has been allocated recently for the section from Pullough to the Lough Boora Discovery Park.
 Money has also been allocated for a new path from the Grand Canal at Ballycommon to the Royal Canal Greenway at Campbell’s Bridge in Kilbeggan.

 Work is also happening along some stretches of the Barrow Line to make it suitable for cycling.